-- The certificate is valid only if obtained before selling an asset - You, your spouse, and your minor or dependent child will be eligible to receive certificates after you have become a federal employee - A trustee is also eligible when the asset is held in a trust, subject to limitations if ineligible persons are trust beneficiaries - The requestor must commit to divesting, even if OGE ultimately determines that an asset does not qualify for a certificate - "Permitted property" includes U.S. obligations (i.e., Treasuries) and diversified mutual or exchange-traded funds.
+- The certificate is valid only if obtained before selling an asset - You must be a federal employee for you, your spouse, or your dependent child to be eligible to receive certificates - A trustee is also eligible when the asset is held in a trust, subject to limitations if ineligible persons are trust beneficiaries - The requestor must commit to divesting, even if OGE ultimately determines that an asset does not qualify for a certificate - "Permitted property" includes U.S. obligations (i.e., Treasuries), diversified mutual or exchange-traded funds, and diversified unit investment trusts.
 For this purpose, a fund is diversified if it does not have a stated policy of concentrating in any industry, business, single country other than the United States, or in the bonds of a single state within the United States - A certificate of divestiture is not available for assets in tax-deferred retirement accounts because the capital gains are not taxed at the time of the sales transaction - OGE is not able to provide tax advice.
 Please consult your own tax advisor if you need guidance as to tax matters